Field-First Software for Tracking Customers: 2026 Guide

 Questions to ask in the demo

-Don't ask, “Can it do route optimization?”
-Ask them to show a rep losing signal mid-route, completing a visit offline, and syncing later without broken records.
+Don’t ask, “Can it do route optimization?”
+Show a rep losing signal mid-route, logging a visit offline, and syncing later without broken records.

 Don’t ask, “Does it integrate?”
 Ask what happens when a new lead comes in during the day and needs to be assigned against current route capacity.